-Here at Cheshire Fire we are proud to be a leading supplier of fire safety and fire protection equipment.
-If you’re still undecided about whether we’re the right company for you then take a look at our case studies for examples of work we’ve done for our previous clients from Chester, Warrington and the surrounding areas.
+At Cheshire Fire we are proud to be a leading fire alarm company and supplier of fire protection equipment.
+If you’re still undecided about whether we’re the right company for you then take a look at our case studies for examples of work we’ve done for our previous clients from Chester, Warrington and the surrounding Cheshire Area.
 We’re sure you’ll see just how dedicated we are to fire safety for each individual client we work with.
+To find out more simply contact us today.

 The building was a pioneering automated grain handling and warehousing facility built of Brick, Iron and Granite at Waterloo Dock, itself named after the battle of Waterloo.